DiaAzul/Posh-Predictive-Text/docs/source/pages/development.rst

 - Sphinx RTD Theme: https://sphinx-rtd-theme.readthedocs.io/en/stable/

 1. Download and install Doxygen (https://doxygen.nl/download.html).
+If installing on Windows, add the doxygen bin folder to the path `C:\Program Files\doxygen\bin`.

 2. Create a Python environment for the Sphinx tools and install packages.